 Yes, TestoBoost is safe to take every day.
-It’s a completely natural testosterone booster with natural ingredients classed as generally safe with a limited side effect profile.
+This testosterone booster is made with natural ingredients and classed as generally safe with a limited side effect profile.

 When Is the Best Time to Take Testoboost?

-The best time to take TestoBoost is immediately before you go to bed.
-You take three pills, and they shouldn't interfere with sleep or cause insomnia.
-And it gives your body a boost while it’s at rest.
+The best time to take TestoBoost is just before you go to bed.
+You take three pills, which should give your body a boost while it’s at rest.

 Should You Order TestoBoost?